-Unlike Amano shrimp which lives in relative peace with other Amano, the Ghost shrimp is a rebel and can get quite aggressive with other Ghost shrimp.
+Unlike the Amano shrimp, which lives in relative peace with other Amano, the Ghost shrimp is a rebel and can get quite aggressive with other Ghost shrimp.
 What seems to trigger this aggression is a cramped environment.
-A good rule of thumb to remember is not to have more than 1 Ghost shrimp per 4 liters of water or per gallon.
+A good rule is not to have more than 1 Ghost shrimp per 4 liters of water or per gallon.

 Ghost shrimp aren’t too particular about water temperature so long as it is kept between 65 and 80F.